PayString/paystring-documentation/docs/workflow.md

 ## PayID server setup

 Determine how you want to set up PayID.
 You can use the provided Docker-based deployment as described in [Getting Started](getting-started).
 You can set up a [local PayID server without Docker](local-deployment).
 You can use [AWS and nginx](remote-deployment) to set up your PayID server, or adapt those instructions to other cloud providers.
+See the [PayID server requirements](payid-server-requirements).

 ## PayID user setup